 I am a huge fan of Finnish & Nordic food having one of my closest friends in Helsinki I have had my eyes open to this amazing cuisine.
 So it goes without saying that Aster is one of my favourites.
 You must try the Smorgasbord offerings.
 I am also very exciting with Barbecoa coming soon as I am a huge BBQ fanatic and obviously where we are sitting now, Greenwoods; perfect for a big breakfast and pint or two.

-Our next Cup of Tea with….will be with Mick Clarke from The Passage and be out next month.
+Our next Cup of Tea with….will be with Alex Clark, centre manager of the Victoria Place Shopping Centre and be out next month.
 To stay up to date with everything going on in Victoria follow us on Twitter, Facebook and Instagram or sign up to our newsletter here.Back to our news Top